casper-network/docs-archive/part-a/01-abstract-consensus.md

 ### What is finality ?

-Finality is a situation where certain consensus value $c$ gets "locked", i.e. eventually every honest validator $V$ starts voting for $c$ and there is no way that $V$ will vote for another consensus value in the future.
+Finality is a situation where a certain consensus value $c$ gets "locked", i.e. eventually every honest validator $V$ starts voting for $c$ and there is no way that $V$ will vote for another consensus value in the future.

 The challenge here is that, while finality may be already achieved, it is not quite easy to actually recognize it.
 Please keep in mind that we want to recognize the finality from the perspective of the knowledge that a single validator has, so although some "ultimate observer" able so see the current state of all validators could deduce finality, individual validators may still struggle to make such conclusion.